chaimkriger/Challenge_15/README.md

 ---

-Technologies
+## Technologies

 This project leverages Python 3.7.

+---

-Installation Guide
+## Installation Guide

 Before running this application, Python must be installed.

+---

-Usage
+## Usage

-Simply run the code to view the three different models I have created.
-You can change any of the models to your preference, to see if you can get a higher accuracy score.
+Simply launch amazon lex and begin a chat with the bot to get started on investing for your retirement!

+---

-Contributors
+## Contributors

 Just me, and a little bit of help from module 13

-License
+## License

 No license, feel free to copy the code any time.

-About
-No description, website, or topics provided.
-Topics
-Resources
- Readme
-Stars
- 0 stars
-Watchers
- 1 watching
-Forks
- 0 forks
-Releases
-No releases published
-Create a new release
-Packages
-No packages published
-Publish your first package
-Languages
-Jupyter Notebook
-100.0%
-© 2022 GitHub, Inc.
-Terms
-Privacy
-Security
-Status
-Docs